-Intellectual property and other forms of intangible assets and the…
+Intellectual property and other forms of intangible assets, and the…

 • intricacies, distinctions, implications, and impact of either being stolen, misappropriated, or infringed, and

-• how and to whom either becomes legally defensible property, and
+• how, and to whom, either becomes legally defensible property, and

-• constitutes an absolute – specific deterrent to ‘idea’ infringement, misappropriation, and/or theft by the growing global cadre of economic and competitive advantage adversaries.
+• constitutes an absolute or specific deterrent to ‘idea’ infringement, misappropriation, or theft.

 Seeking the issuance of a patent, of course, is often a business decision and/or transaction requisite, pure and simple, particularly…

 • when investors are involved who demand risk mitigation and options for recourse should infringement occur, and

 • in today’s globally aggressive, increasingly predatorial, winner-take-all, and go fast, go hard, go global, go black (business) transaction environments.

 So respectfully, any assumption that the issuance of a patent serves, in any way, as a specific deterrent…to economic espionage or the illicit acts of competitive advantage adversaries or insiders inclined to misappropriate the assets and their foundational-underlying know how, i.e., intellectual – structural capital, represents not just wishful thinking, rather naïve thinking, which has, in my judgment, variously outlived its previous centuries of relevance.

 So, please consider this…why would an economic – competitive advantage adversary, i.e., country, government entity, or independent (legacy free) data mining – information broker operation, or competitive intelligence group, undertake the risk of acquiring (stealing) the contents of a patent, i.e., usually its structural capital?